silverstripe/cwp/docs/en/development/gitlab/working-with-modules.md

 other modules like the `cms` so it's easier for other developers to work with your code!

 You need to set your module up to be importable via composer.
 For this, create a `composer.json` file in the root of your module.
-Here is an example for module that builds on the functionality provided `cwp` main module (hence the requirement):
+Here is an example for module that builds on the functionality provided by the `cwp` main module (hence the requirement):

 	{